 Account Manager, EB

-- Provide account management support for Consultants and Senior Consultants to coordinate client work internally.
+- Provide account management support for client teams to coordinate client work.

 - Maintain positive working relationships and clear communication with co-workers, clients and insurance carriers.

-- Adhere to established timelines that clearly identify all tasks, task durations, and team resources responsible for completing the tasks.
+- Establish and manage timelines that clearly identify all tasks, task durations, and team resources responsible for completing the tasks and milestones needed to complete assigned projects.

-- Draft Request for Proposals (RFPs) for review by appropriate Consultant/Senior Consultant, make requested edits to RFPs, distribute RFPs to insurance carrier market, ensure timely response by insurance carriers, summarize insurance carrier proposals for review by appropriate Consultant/Senior Consultant.
+- Draft Request for Proposals (RFPs) for review by appropriate sales or service team member, make requested edits to RFPs, distribute RFPs to insurance carrier market, ensure timely response by insurance carriers, summarize insurance carrier proposals for review.

-- Assist sales and service teams with marketing of new and renewal business to include gathering needed information, submission to carriers, and preparation of proposal to client.
+- Coordinate sales and service teams with marketing of new and renewal business to include gathering needed information, submission to carriers, and preparation of proposal to client.

-- Assist sales and service teams with preparation/creation of materials for presentations, utilizing software packages such as Excel, PowerPoint, and Word.
+- Prepare and create materials for presentations, utilizing software packages such as Excel, PowerPoint, and Word.

-- Assist in implementation of new health and welfare benefit plans.
+- Coordinate the implementation of new health and welfare benefit plans.

-- With guidance and assistance from sales/service teams, communicate daily with insurance companies, vendors and internal teams to ensure proper administration of accounts (including contract concerns, underwriting issues, claim situations, etc).
+- Communicate daily with insurance companies, vendors and internal teams to ensure proper administration of accounts (including contract concerns, underwriting issues, claim situations, etc).
 Follows up on outstanding issues or client requests.

-- Schedule and assist with meeting facilitation; updates agendas and project plans (including health fairs).
+- Schedule and assist with meeting facilitation; owns and updates agendas and project plans (including health fairs).

-- Assist with research on client issues or questions.
+- Research and handle escalated client issues or questions.

 - Maintain employee benefit product files, both electronically and in hard copy, as appropriate, for clients and in accordance with Holmes Murphy’s processes.